-These are assessed as part of the ITA (Appendix 10) A PSI (Appendix 7) confirms that there are isolated and small pockets of potential contamination across the Site.
+A PSI confirms that there are isolated and small pockets of potential contamination across the Site.

-It recommends a DSI (targeted site investigation) to assess the environmental effects of those hot spots.
+It recommends a DSI (targeted site investigation) to assess the environmental effects of those hot spots and to recommend any appropriate remediation.

 This will ensure that human health and the environment are protected from harm.